 Collaboration & Reconciliation

-Zibi offers real partnership and ownership to the Algonquin Nation(s).
+Zibi represents real partnership and ownership for the Algonquin Nation(s).

-Windmill and Dream are non-indigenous companies working to create landmark partnerships with indigenous communities, companies, entrepreneurs, workers and peoples.
+Windmill and Dream are non-Indigenous companies working to create landmark partnerships with Indigenous communities, companies, entrepreneurs, workers and peoples.
 Zibi takes counsel from the Algonquin Anishinabe people and communities in support of the project.
 The Algonquins of Pikwàkanagàn First Nation and the Algonquins of Ontario, for example, have worked with Zibi from the beginning in a spirit of friendship and respect.
-Together, the parties signed a Letter(s) of Intent that outline benefits ranging from equity partnership, investment, jobs and job training, youth apprenticeships and mentorships, and onsite residential and retail opportunities.
+Together, the parties signed Letters of Intent that outline benefits ranging from equity partnership, investment, jobs and job training, youth apprenticeships and mentorships, and onsite residential and retail opportunities.

 Making the Algonquin Nation partners in Zibi – in the project as a whole or in elements of it – is significant for several reasons.
 First, it makes real (and symbolizes) the spirit of peace, collaboration, and reconciliation that we want to bring to the project.
-Second, it creates a source of long-term economic development so that the benefits are not restricted to shorter term jobs and opportunities.
-Finally, it ensures that the relationship and benefits will persist over the long-term by embedding Algonquin Anishinabe in the permanent control of the development.
+Second, it creates a source of long-term economic development so that the benefits are not restricted to short-term jobs and opportunities.
+Finally, it ensures that the relationship and benefits will persist over the long-term by embedding Algonquin Anishinabe in the permanent control of the development, long after construction finishes.

 We are working to make Zibi an example of reconciliation.

 It is not for us, non-Indigenous companies, to know what successful reconciliation would look like here or elsewhere.
-But we hope that Zibi will become an example of reconciliation between the non-native private sector real estate industry and First Nations in this country.
+But we hope that Zibi will become an example of reconciliation between the non-Indigenous private real estate sector and First Nations in Canada.
 We understand the actions that the Truth and Reconciliation Commission specified for the private sector, and we are working on realizing them.
-We have strong partnerships within the Algonquin Anishinabe community, and we are inviting the Algonquin Nation and other First Nations to become involved in the project as partners, and we are open to any suggestion for a way forward together.
+We have strong partnerships within the Algonquin Anishinabe community, and we are building momentum for a tangible and beneficial Algonquin presence in the National Capital Region.
+We continue to extend an open invitation to all Algonquin communities to join us.

 The Memengweshii Council offers insights into Algonquin Anishinabe culture and heritage.